-Contributions and grants received by the Organization are recognized in the appropriate category of net assets in the period received.
-Revenue is recognized upon notification of the award and satisfaction of all conditions, if applicable.
-Conditional promises to give are not recognized until the conditions on which they depend are substantially met.
-Contributions and grants that are unconditional and have donor restrictions are recognized as "without donor restrictions" only to the extent of actual expenses incurred in compliance with the donor-imposed restrictions and satisfaction of time restrictions; such funds in excess of expenses incurred are shown as net assets with donor restrictions in the accompanying financial statements.
+Grants and contributions qualifying as contributions that are unconditional and have donor restrictions are recognized as "without donor restrictions" only to the extent of actual expenses incurred in compliance with the donor-imposed restrictions and satisfaction of time restrictions.
+Funds in excess of expenses incurred are shown as net assets with donor restrictions in the accompanying financial statements.